serenity-is/docs/tutorials/movies/05-customizing-quick-search.md

 }
 ```

 What about field titles?
-They are not as critical as field names but can be useful for localization purposes (if you later decide to translate it):
+They are not as critical as field names but can be useful for localization purposes (if you later decide to translate them):

 ```ts
 import { localText } from '@serenity-is/corelib';